Casa Batllo or House of Batllo is perhaps the most beautiful residential property ever built.

 Being a risk-taking architect, Gaudi planned many features for Casa Batllo, which broke away from Barcelona’s building norms.

-Gaudi’s plan for Casa Batllo was discussed in great detail by the local government, and there was a lot of opposition.
+The local government discussed Gaudi’s plan for Casa Batllo in great detail, and there was much opposition.
 Fortunately, in the end, they consented.

 Casa Batllo lost a competition for ‘best house’